 29 of 42 education systems make it possible for students to take out repayable loans to finance their studies and/or living costs (see Figure 6).
-Nevertheless, only in 15 systems () do more than 5 % of students actually take out loans - ranging from 8 % of students in Estonia to around 92 % in the United Kingdom (England).
+Nevertheless, only in 15 systems () do more than 5 % of students actually take out loans - ranging from 7 % of students in Estonia to around 92 % in the United Kingdom (England).
 The share of borrowers also depends on whether eligibility is universal or restricted in some way.
-For example, in Lithuania, Sweden, Slovakia and Norway, study intensity is not decisive when taking out a loan, while in others only full-time students or students with a defined course intensity can take out a loan.
+For example, in Lithuania, Slovakia, Sweden and Norway, study intensity is not a relevant criterion to take out a loan, while in other countries loans are available only to full-time students or students with defined course intensity.
 In Poland, there are restrictions based on family income and student age.
-In Montenegro and Serbia, eligibility for a loan depends on academic performance.
+In Montenegro and Serbia, eligibility depends on academic performance.
+In the Netherlands, eligibility for tuition fee loans has been extended from 2017: everyone under 55 can take out a loan to finance study fees.

 Maximum borrowable amounts need to be seen in the context of study fees and other elements of the support system.
-They range upwards from EUR 450 per year in Montenegro to EUR 1 000 in Belgium (German-speaking Community) and EUR 7 500 in Germany and Sweden.
+They range upwards from EUR 450 per year in Montenegro to over EUR 7 500 in Sweden.
 In the United Kingdom (Scotland) and Iceland, the amount of the Ioan is income-dependent, while in Bulgaria, Hungary (Loan 2 - fee Ioan, see National Sheets) and the United Kingdom (England - fee Ioan) the amount can match the study fee.

 Repayment conditions are one element that may influence the attractiveness of loans.
 The majority of countries reported that loans are guaranteed by the state/region and usually with favourable interest rates (around 1-2 %).
 Similarly, the majority of countries require students to start loan repayments one-two years after graduation.
 The exceptions are Serbia (repayments begin immediately upon graduation), Hungary (four months after graduation), Sweden (six months after the diploma is obtained), Norway (seven months after graduation) and Germany (four years after graduation).
-In the United Kingdom (England, Wales and Northern Ireland), Ioan repayment starts when the graduate obtains employment that pays above a 'repayment threshold'.
+In the United Kingdom (England, Wales and Northern Ireland), loan repayment starts when the graduate obtains employment that pays above a 'repayment threshold'.
 As far as the repayment period is concerned, it may be linked to the legal length of the study programme - twice the programme duration in Estonia and Finland, and equal to the programme length in Portugal and Turkey.
 Alternatively, it can be linked to a maximum age (40 in Hungary, 60 in Sweden) or set in years (from 10 years in Bulgaria and Luxembourg to 35 years in the Netherlands).